desi-ivanova/starter-academic/content/authors/admin/_index.md

 Before joining the StatML CDT, I spent four years as a quant researcher in the City of London.
 I worked in quantitative equity research and later in cross-asset systematic trading strategies structuring.

-I'm passionate about the proper of statistics (both from modelling as well as interpretation perspectives).
+I'm passionate about the proper use of statistics (both modelling and interpretation of results).